Speech Pathology and OccupationaL Therapy Fees

 The hourly rate applies to all session types, including assessment.
 Assessment reports will be charged at the hourly rate.

-Appointments outside of the practice are $175 per hour.
-The travel rate for NDIS participants is as per current pricing guidelines.
+Appointments outside of the practice are $195 per hour.
+The fee and travel rate for NDIS participants is as per current pricing guidelines.

 If it is your first session with us, start here.
 This initial appointment involves working with you to plan your individualised service based on a comprehensive case history and informal observations.
 This is an important step before assessment as it allows us to gain information vital to selecting the most appropriate assessment for your child.